transloadit/uppy/website/src/docs/uppy.md

 ### `uppy.cancelAll()`

-Cancel all uploads, resets progress and removes all files.
+Cancel all uploads, reset progress and remove all files.

 ### `uppy.setState(patch)`